ceydas/ecommerce-listings/README.md

 # Backend Case Study for an E-commerce Firm
-Containerized REST API for performing basic CRUD on listings.
+Containerized REST API for performing basic CRUD on listings, with bad words filtering and logging.

 ## Overview
 ✅ All CRUD operations